 The Law Society’s ABS Working Group was formed in September 2012 to explore various possible options available for the delivery of legal services.

-FOLA responded to that first discussion paper - the full response can be downloaded here - and we have expressed the following:
+FOLA responded to that first discussion paper, which can be downloaded here.

 In September 2014, it released a discussion paper and sought input from the professions and other stakeholders.